 MeSH terms, Medical Subject Headings, are assigned to all indexed articles in PubMed; they are a key to finding relevant articles

-Click on the term to send it to the PubMed search box.
+Click on Advanced below the PubMed search box.

 Too Many References

 - Choose the most specific subject headings or most significant key words.

 - Use subheadings to narrow the focus of the subject heading if appropriate.

 - Increase the number of search concepts that are ANDed together.